Find out how to cook salmon in the oven with this super simple baked method. Quick, easy, healthy and delicious!

 I make this oven baked salmon recipe for weeknight meal very often.
 We all love it especially my little one.
 I love making this recipe because it’s very simple to make and it takes about 10 minutes to cook, depending on the thickness of your salmon.
 So, here is how I make it:

 1. Preheat the oven to 375°F and place a rack in the middle of the oven.
-Then, line a baking sheet with parchment paper or if you prefer just use a cast iron skillet like a did.
+Then, line a baking sheet or a baking dish with parchment paper or if you prefer just use a cast iron skillet like a did.
 Remove salmon from the fridge and pat the salmon fillets with a paper towel to dry.
 This way olive oil will stick easily on top of the salmon as water and oil don’t mix.

 2. Place salmon (skin-side down – this is very important) in the baking sheet or cast iron skillet.
 Next, drizzle some oil over the top of each salmon fillet.
 Here you can use a pastry brush or your fingers to rub the oil all over the salmon.